Managing Director, Executive Search

 Heather began her career in politics and government, first serving in the Carter White House and subsequently joining Harvard’s Kennedy School, where she held many leadership positions throughout its early development.
 She was the Kennedy School’s first Director of Public Liaison, and, early on, helped build the Center for Business and Government.
 She also led the JFK Jr. Forum and was Associate Director of the Institute of Politics.
 Heather has had key roles in many presidential campaigns throughout her career, most recently working on the podium operation at the 2016 Democratic National Convention.

-Heather has served on numerous private and nonprofit boards and currently is on the boards of Harvard’s Institute of Politics, AAA Northeast, the Woods Hole Research Center, and on the President’s Advisory Boards of the Brigham & Women’s Hospital and Partners Health Care.
+Heather has served on numerous private and nonprofit boards and currently is on the boards of Harvard’s Institute of Politics, AAA Northeast, and on the President’s Advisory Boards of the Brigham & Women’s Hospital and Partners Health Care.